-More and more, businesses of all sizes are opting for Video Surveillance as a Service (VSaaS).
+Businesses of all sizes are increasingly opting for Video Surveillance as a Service (VSaaS).
 It can put state-of-the-art video surveillance technology within reach of small and medium-sized businesses (SMBs) by reducing the upfront investment and allowing them to pay for the service as an operating expense.
-Large corporations with multiple divisions can maximize the value VSaaS has across their organizations, leveraging it in applications such as time and attendance or eliminating the need for a dedicated attendant at every entry point.
-Additionally, all customers appreciate the ease of use that VSaaS provides and convenient access to the system via web or mobile app.
+In addition, large corporations with multiple divisions can maximize the value VSaaS has across their organizations, leveraging it in applications such as time and attendance or eliminating the need for a dedicated attendant at every entry point.
+Additionally, all customers appreciate the ease of use that VSaaS provides and convenient access to the system via a web or mobile app.

-Mike King, Manager, Hosted Video at Axis Communications, says before you choose a VSaaS solution, however, you need to ask some questions that will help you determine if it’s the right fit for your clients — and for your business.
+Mike King, Manager, Hosted Video at Axis Communications, says before you choose a VSaaS solution, you need to ask some questions that will help determine whether it’s the right fit for your clients – and your business.
 Start by finding answers to these five questions:

 1. Is it a true cloud solution?

-Some VSaaS solutions require on-site appliances; others are designed for video and data processing to take place within the cameras themselves.
-The type of solution you choose can dramatically impact total cost of ownership, especially when you factor in ongoing service for on-site appliances.
-Make sure you look at total costs, not just the initial purchase prices.
+Some VSaaS solutions require on-site appliances; others are designed for video and data processing within the cameras.
+The solution you choose can dramatically impact the total cost of ownership (TCO), especially when you factor in ongoing service for on-site appliances.
+Therefore, look at the TCO, not just the initial purchase price.